Factbox: Indonesia's presidential and vice-presidential candidates

 He enlisted in the military aged 19 and six years later joined Kopassus, the army special forces, commanding units in East Timor in the immediate aftermath of Indonesia’s invasion of the former Portuguese territory.

-Prabowo married one of the daughters of former authoritarian leader, Suharto, though they later divorced.
+Prabowo married one of the daughters of former authoritarian leader Suharto, though they later divorced.
 He was head of the Army Strategic Reserve when protesters challenged Suharto’s rule, and Prabowo vehemently defended his former father-in-law.
 He was discharged from the military over the kidnapping of democracy activists soon after Suharto fell.

 Prabowo was banned from entering the United States, among other countries, because of suspicion of human rights abuses in East Timor and Jakarta.